MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 Note in this language, the substrings $aa$ and $ab$ do not need to be adjacent, or even in any particular order.
 For example, strings $aab$ and $c^{10}abc^{20}aac^{20}$ belong to this language and strings $baa$ and $c^{10}aac^{20}ac^{20}$ do not.
 This class of languages is called the Locally Testable (LT) class \citep{McNaughtonPapert1971}.
 Deciding whether a string $x$ belongs to a LT language requires keeping track of the substrings that occur in $k$-sized windows in $x$ \citep{Rogers-HeinzEtAl-2013-CSC}.
 Again because the Boolean expression is of finite length, there is a longest literal $w_i$ of length $k$.

-Boolean expressions are a propositional logical language, and a more powerful logic is First Order (FO) logic.
-FO logic includes universal and existential quantification over elements in a structure.
-To define a FO logical language, then, requires us to be clear about the structures we are describing.
-Model theory provides a way to talk about mathematical structures and the relations that make up such structures \citep{Enderton2001,Hedman2004}.
-Strings are a mathematical structure that are well studied in this way.
-Thomas \citep{Thomas1982} showed that the class of formal languages definable with First Order logic with the successor relation is exactly the Locally Threshold Testable (LTT) class.
-In model-theoretic representations of strings, the successor relation is one way in which the order of the elements can be encoded, and its usage yields the notion of substring that was used in defining LT, SL, and coSL.
-It follows from Thomas' characterization that deciding whether a string $x$ belongs to a LTT language requires keeping track of how many substrings there are, counting them up to some threshold $t$, that occur in $k$-sized windows in $x$ \citep{Rogers-HeinzEtAl-2013-CSC}.
+The Locally Threshold Testable (LTT) class of languages generalizes the LT class.
+Deciding whether a string $x$ belongs to a LTT language requires keeping track of how many substrings there are, counting them up to some threshold $t$, that occur in $k$-sized windows in $x$ \citep{RogersPullum2011, Rogers-HeinzEtAl-2013-CSC}.
 LTT is a superclass of LT.
 In fact, LT is the subclass of LTT where the threshold $t$ equals 1.

 An example of a LTT language is one that requires there to be at least two $aa$ substrings in a word.
 In this language, for all $n$, $b^naab^naab^n$ belongs to this language but $b^naab^n$ does not.
 One can prove that there is no Boolean expression which represents this language and so it is not LT.
-But it is LTT, where the threshold equals 2, and so it is possible to distintuish between 0, 1 and 2 or more occurrences of substrings of length $k$.
+But it is LTT, where the threshold equals 2, and so it is possible to distinguish between 0, 1 and 2 or more occurrences of substrings of length $k$.
 Note this is a kind of long-term dependency distinct in kind from the ones presented in the LT class.

+First Order (FO) logic is a more powerful logic than Boolean logic.
+FO logic includes universal and existential quantification over elements in a structure.
+Defining a FO logical language, then, requires clarity about the structures being described.
+Model theory provides a way to talk about mathematical structures and the relations that make up such structures \citep{Enderton2001,Hedman2004}.
+Strings are one such mathematical structure and are well studied in this way.
+In model-theoretic representations of strings, the successor relation is one way in which the order of the elements can be encoded, and its usage yields the notion of substring that was used in defining LT, SL, and coSL.
+(Other possible relations for strings are discussed later.) \citet{Thomas1982} showed that the class of formal languages definable in First Order logic with the successor relation is exactly the Locally Threshold Testable (LTT) class.